Tsaritsyno Palace: Bazhenov's project

-The peculiarity of the layout of the Tsaritsyno buildings is such that it allows us to speak of the "poetry of geometry": there are various - always correct, symmetrical - geometric figures.
-Pavilions are in the form of six- and octahedrons, cruciform; The Small Palace is in the form of a semicircle; the Kitchen Building is in the form of a square with rounded corners.
-The same applies to the internal layout: round, oval and semi-oval halls are masterfully combined with rectangular halls.
-It is important to note that Bazhenov designed almost all the interiors of the Tsaritsyno buildings with vaulted ceilings, which achieved an even greater effect of the play of geometric shapes.
+The peculiarity of the layout of the Tsaritsyno buildings is such that it allows us to speak of the "poetry of geometry": with the use of symmetry and different geometric shapes embedded in the design.
+Six octahedrons pavilions are laid in a cruciform; The Small Palace is in the form of a semicircle; the Kitchen Building is in the form of a square with rounded corners.
+The same applies to the internal layout: round, oval, and semi-oval halls are masterfully combined with rectangular halls.
+It is important to note that Bazhenov designed almost all the interiors of the Tsaritsyno buildings with vaulted ceilings, which achieved an even more significant effect of the play on geometric shapes.